Welcome to Chambers’ COVID-19 Testing Homepage

 If you’re looking for testing at our Appleby’s Mount Union location, go to their website directly to schedule:

 We’re excited to announce that we’ve acquired an additional testing analyzer to provide you with more testing options at Chambers’.
 We are now offering Abbott ID NOW rapid COVID-19 tests!
 This molecular point of care test provides some different benefits compared to the CareStart antigen test.
 See the chart below to compare these tests and choose which one best suits your needs!
 Both tests can now be completed using an Anterior Nasal Swab—please indicate on the questionnaire if you need a nasopharyngeal swab to comply with travel or to increase accuracy of the CareStart test.

 ATTENTION: YOU WILL BE CHARGED AN OUT-OF-POCKET FEE FOR YOUR TEST.
 Due to current medical policy updates, we are unable to provide the necessary paperwork to submit to your insurance.
 Schedule each patient separately.
 If there are multiple patients from one household, schedule in consecutive timeslots and we will accommodate testing simultaneously as possible.
 Check the chart below to compare the recommended testing age.

-It is recommended to complete an antigen test 5 days after a known exposure to COVID-19.
+It is recommended to complete an antigen test 3-5 days after a known exposure to COVID-19, REGARDLESS OF VACCINE STATUS.
 This test confirms presence/absence of genetic material or viral proteins at the time the test is performed.
 Continue to monitor for changes in symptoms even if you receive a negative test.